-He likely hadn’t heard of Australia’s “muesli magnate” Narelle Plapp.
 The power of cereal isn’t to be underestimated.
-She went from selling from the back of her car to a $5 million business in a decade.
+Australia’s “muesli magnate” Narelle Plapp went from selling from the back of her car to a $5 million business in a decade.

 Her Food for Health brand’s Liver Cleansing muesli variety contains no sugar of any kind and is the only pre-packaged muesli I buy when my time and do-it-yourself muesli efforts run out.
 Thankfully it doesn’t happen much.
 This IMK month beyond making a batch of muesli from my pantry stash of dry goods, kitchen time has been non-newsworthy, so…